yoctoproject/poky/documentation/ref-manual/ref-terms.rst

       ":ref:`overview-manual/overview-manual-concepts:Cross-Development
       Toolchain Generation`" section in the Yocto Project Overview and Concepts Manual.
-You can also find more information on using the relocatable toolchain in the :ref:`sdk-manual/sdk-manual:Yocto Project Application
+You can also find more information on using the relocatable toolchain in the :doc:`/sdk-manual/index` manual.
-      Development and the Extensible Software Development Kit (eSDK)` manual.

    :term:`Extensible Software Development Kit (eSDK)`
       A custom SDK for application developers.
 This eSDK allows developers to incorporate their library and programming changes back into the image to make their code available to other application developers.

-      For information on the eSDK, see the :ref:`sdk-manual/sdk-manual:Yocto Project Application Development and the Extensible Software Development Kit (eSDK)` manual.
+      For information on the eSDK, see the :doc:`/sdk-manual/index` manual.

    :term:`Image`
       An image is an artifact of the BitBake build process given a collection of